Pages

 4. Touchscreen calibration.

-Copy the eGalaxCalibration folder from the archive(downloaded above) to /usr/share/ on Raspberry PI.
-Here, you should have the file touchscreen_axes_calib.
-It contains four values for the axes calibration and one value for swapping axes.
+Create a new file /home/pi/touchscreen_axes_calib on Raspberry PI.
+It will contain four values for the axes calibration and one value for swapping axes.

 The simplest way to swap axes is to switch the four wires cable plug's orientation which comes from the touchscreen to the touch controller.